ccctechcenter/college-reported-fraud/monitor-dir/README.md

 ### Modifying the client

-This is a simple client with code for the fraud API in [proxyAPI.js](./src/proxyAPI.js) where endpoints for `/token` and `/submit` exist.
+This is a simple client with code for the fraud API in [proxyAPI.js](./src/proxyAPI.js).

-The directory monitor logic is in [server.js](./src/server.js).
-Logic to validate the input and proxy to express is detailed therein.
+The directory monitor is in [server.js](./src/server.js).
+Logic to validate the input and call

 ### Local stack